rust-lang/rfcs/text/0000-respect-lockfiles.md

 all dependencies.
 This makes `cargo install`ed binaries essential black boxes with unknown dependency versions.

+Also, reproducability is valuable even in the absence of issues, as reproducability allows, for example, maintainers to sign release binaries, and allow others to confirm that those release binaries were correctly built from source by comparing the hash of the built binary with the hash of the released binary.

 One possible alternative is to add a `--unlocked` flag, and require that one of `--locked` and `--unlocked` be passed to `cargo install`, avoiding the element of surprise.
 This however would be extremely disruptive, as all instances of